+We're on a mission to strengthen maternal, newborn and child health services in low-resource settings.
 We specialise in delivering high-quality healthcare to women, newborns and children at health facilities, in the community and at home.
-By working to upskill health workers and equip facilities, we aim to reduce preventable maternal and newborn deaths.
-With 25 years' experience working in partnership with Kiwoko Hospital to develop a Centre of Excellence, we are now scaling our programmes to accelerate change across Uganda through AdaraNewborn.
+By upskilling health workers, equipping facilities and strengthening the health system, we aim to reduce preventable maternal and newborn deaths.

+With 26 years' experience working in partnership with Kiwoko Hospital to develop a Centre of Excellence, we are now scaling our programmes to accelerate change across Uganda through AdaraNewborn.